Healing Your Inner Child: Tips And Techniques

 Part of self-reparenting may be engaging in activities that bring you joy and make you feel supported.
 For example, if you appreciate nature, you may hike or go camping regularly.
 Finally, caring for your physical well-being can be essential, too.
 Engaging in physical activity you enjoy, eating nutritious foods, and getting plenty of quality sleep are all examples.

-Try inner child healing exercises
+Try healing your inner child through exercises

 There are various therapeutic exercises designed specifically for healing childhood trauma.
 These include activities like drawing, coloring, playing, or engaging in other types of creative expression like dance or music.
 Some mental health professionals also use art therapy to help their clients reconnect with the inner child and heal past wounds.